Newton Tony: Amenities

 Newton Tony C of E Primary School serves the village and neighbouring communities.
 It was opened in the 1950s on the same site as a national school built in 1857, which was destroyed by fire.
 Land for the school had been given by Sir Alexander Malet.

 The village has a recreation ground and a village hall.
 The village pub, the Malet Arms, is in a building from the early 18th century.

 RSPB nature reserve

 The RSPB bought Manor farm in 2005 and manage it as RSPB Winterbourne Downs for the benefit of farmland wildlife, especially the stone curlew.
 Some fields continue to be grazed by livestock, while over 200 ha have been returned to chalk grassland.
 The nature reserve abuts Porton Down, where there is further protected grassland and a Site of Special Scientific Interest.

 Notable people

 Thomas West, 1st Baron West inherited the manor from his father in 1386.

 Nathaniel Fiennes, MP, officer in the Parliamentarian army and Cromwell's Lord Keeper of the Great Seal, was lord of the manor in later life and died at Newton Tony in 1669.
 His daughter Celia (1662–1741), brought up there, became well known for a series of books recording her travels around Britain.
+Both their graves lie in the village churchyard.